American Constellation in front of an Alaskan Glacier

 Day 3: Haines, AK

-Nestled at the northern end of the Lynn Canal, the mountains rise steeply from the shoreline and seem to wrap around Haines.
-Along a river on the edge of town, view the bears that regularly feed on salmon.
+At the northern end of the Lynn Canal, towering mountains rise steeply from the shoreline, wrapping Haines in a breathtaking embrace.
+Along the river that winds through the town, bears are frequently spotted feasting on salmon.

 Skagway, Alaska